 Protein and more Omega 3 fatty acids (are you seeing a pattern here?) are crucial for our cells, including those in our brain.
 I recommend this Super Easy Baked Salmon recipe.
 It's so easy to prepare and delicious.
 If baking salmon is too much, you can also purchase pre-packaged smoked Salmon or canned sardines or tuna.
 Brands that I love are Wild Planet and Safe Catch because when eating fish we should pay attention to keeping mercury intake at an absolute minimum.
 Ideally zero mercury is best, but unrealistic in the world we live in.

 Eat the rainbow like carrots, zucchini, cauliflower, bell pepper, spaghetti squash, beets and sweet potatoes to name a handful.
 Go for colorful organic fresh veggies.
 This will bring the most nutrients possible to your body.
 I recommend cooking most vegetables before eating them, since that will help the body digest and use all the vitamins and minerals contained in each veggie.
-Cook them in butter, coconut oil or an animal fat like tallow or lard from an organic or grass fed source or cook them in broth.
-I will post a yummy vegetable soup recipe soon that can help check off this box.
+Cook them in butter, ghee or an animal fat like tallow or lard from an organic or grass fed source or cook them in broth.

 Pro-tip: Make a stew of your bone broth and veggies and animal meat of your choosing and you will check off every nutritional box your body needs.